Creative producers and the communities of tomorrow

-The ambition of EAP is to tap into the existing potential of higher education and the unique and hard won endeavours of creative projects and organizations scattered across Europe that are engaging the public as active agents in their work.
+The ambition of EAP was to tap into the existing potential of higher education and the unique and hard won endeavours of creative projects and organizations scattered across Europe that are engaging the public as active agents in their work.
 Through interaction both sectors impact on the diversifying societies of Europe, valuing participatory practice in the arts.

-EAP will organise three public conferences
+EAP organised three public conferences

 - 2016, October, Dublin, Ireland: Towards a European Benchmark.